jzillmann/eclipse-wakeMe/README.markdown

 =====
 Do you know this situation ? <br>
 You trigger a junit test in eclipse which usual runtime is about a couple of minutes.
-You start doing other things in the meantime.
+You start doing other things in the meantime.<br>
-Now you start switching forth and back between eclipse - looking if the test is already terminated - and doing other things.
+Now you start switching forth and back between eclipse - looking if the test is already terminated - and doing other things.<br>
-Or you take your time and look at eclipse only after some minutes only to realise that the test already crashed several minutes after starting it.
+Or you take your time and then you look at eclipse after minutes only to realise that the test already crashed several seconds after starting it.
-In this kind of cases eclipse-wakeMe helps ;)
+<br>In this kind of cases eclipse-wakeMe helps ;)

 HOW TO INSTALL
 =====
-+ download jar to the dropin folder of eclipse
++ [download](http://github.com/jzillmann/eclipse-wakeMe/downloads) jar to the dropin folder of eclipse

-TODO
+IDEAS FOR POSSIBLE FUTURE VERSIONS
 =====
 + quick enable/disable toolbar button
 + preferences: